killajoe/antergos-rescue/README.md

 # cloning

-Cloning this repository like this: `git clone https://github.com/killajoe/antergos-rescue.git`
+Cloning this repository like this: `git clone https://github.com/killajoe/antergos-rescue.git --recursive`

 Enter into antergos-rescue folder and install our modified mkarchiso by running: `cd antergos-rescue` and then `sudo make install`